HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 There was an overflow of 150 cubic meters of water on the night of Tuesday 23 March 2004 from a holding tank about a kilometre from the airport on the Ranger mine lease.
 The water is believed to have contained elevated uranium levels of 108 µg/ltr (four times the safe drinking water guideline).

 "We are now concerned however about the traditional owners living downstream and we're concerned about any effects that could have taken place on the environment," Supervising Scientist Dr Johnston said.
-(ERA,ABC,Mirrar March 26, 2004)
+(ERA,ABC,Mirarr March 26, 2004)

 Uranium leak at Ranger reported late